Overcoming obstacles to learning — at home and beyond

 - Building trusting and productive relationships

 - Encouraging high levels of participation

 - Being sensitive to individual needs and group dynamics

 - Celebrating many areas for success beyond academic attainment

 Each child is considered individually when choosing lesson and rich-media learning strategies.
 For all students, we work toward their taking responsibility and ownership of their learning.
 We encourage engagement and expect effort.
 We celebrate every small step of progress and help students to recognise and celebrate their own strengths.

-Measuring impact at Apricot is in-depth and we, therefore, know that our students have the knowledge, skills, and understanding we intend them to have.
+Measuring impact at Apricot is in-depth and we, therefore, know that our students have gained the knowledge, skills, and understanding we intend them to have.
 Equally important is the well-being of each student.
 We know this is being achieved through student voice and our unsolicited student testimonials and parent testimonials.

 - Attendance is recorded live by lesson

-- Assessment Objectives for each subject are recorded for each homework and most classwork
+- Assessment Objectives for each subject are recorded for each task undertaken

 - 21st c.
 Skills are measured on a weekly basis